Skip to content

 layout card(padding: md, gap: md, radius: md, border: true) {

-component Image placeholder: "landscape" height: 180
+component Image type: landscape height: 180

 component Heading text: "Getting Started with Wire-DSL"